snehilvj/dmc-docs/docs/datetimepicker/datetimepicker.md

 .. exec::docs.datetimepicker.seconds

+### Presets

+Use `presets` prop to add custom date presets.
+Presets are displayed next to the calendar:

+.. exec::docs.datetimepicker.presets

 ### TimePicker props
 You can pass props down to the underlying `TimePicker` component with `timePickerProps` prop.
 Example of enabling dropdown and setting 12h format for time picker: